bbc/lrud/docs/usage.md

 If given, the `onBlur` function will be called when the node if the node had focus and a new node gains focus.

+### `onFocusWithin`

+`function`

+If given, the `onFocusWithin` function will be called when any of the nested children of the node gains focus, and none had focus before.
+I.e. focus has moved into the parent.

+### `onBlurWithin`

+`function`

+If given, the `onBlurWithin` function will be called when the node if one of the nested children of the node had focus, and now none of them do.
+I.e. focus has move out of the parent.

 ### `onSelect`

 `function`